felix-clark/.doom.d/README.md

 ## Building

+TODO: more complete prerequisite list

 vterm on Ubuntu 20+:
 ```
 sudo apt-get install libvterm-dev
 ```

-It is complicated on Ubuntu 18, and I can't get it to work at the moment.
+It is complicated on Ubuntu 18, and I can't get it to work at the moment; on an older machine replace `vterm` with `term` in `init.el`.

 `doom doctor` will warn about missing `vterm` until it is compiled, which will be done automatically upon first using `vterm` (`SPC o t`) within emacs.